Kristina01111000/Drws_site/README.md

 I have the plugin pro version, put it on syracuse natural healing, and test it If there are any make a document for harpinder to tell her about them

+i put the new booking plugin onto the staging site